Which collagen to choose? The Complete Guide to Collagen Types

 Undenatured collagen

 Undenatured collagen (type II) is an intact form that retains its original structure.
-It is primarily used for joint health, not as a source of amino acids to rebuild collagen, but for an immunomodulatory effect.
+It is mainly used for joint health, not as a source of amino acids to rebuild collagen, but for an immunomodulatory effect.

 It is extracted from animal connective tissues and is generally used in the pharmaceutical industry for specific medical applications.